Geoff Collins (American football): Florida (2015–2016)

-Collins spent two years as the defensive coordinator at Florida underneath Jim McElwain.
-While with the Gators, Collins oversaw a defense that ranked No. 6 in scoring defense in 2016 and No. 11 in 2015.
+Collins spent two years as the defensive coordinator at Florida under coach Jim McElwain.
+While with the Gators, Collins oversaw a defense that ranked sixth in scoring defense in 2016 and 11th in 2015.
 During the 2015 season, Collins' defense became just the seventh team in the last 20 years to not allow a touchdown against three FBS Power 5 schools on the road in the same season.
-During his time at Florida, Collins coached five defensive players that were drafted in the 2016 NFL draft and produced a consensus All-American in Vernon Hargreaves.
-Hargreaves and safety Keanu Neal were drafted in the first round of the 2016 NFL Draft.
+Collins coached five Florida defensive players who were drafted in the 2016 NFL draft and produced a consensus All-American in Vernon Hargreaves.
+Hargreaves and safety Keanu Neal were drafted in the first round of the 2016 draft.

-The team won the SEC East Championship in 2015, and 2016.
+Florida won the SEC East division in 2015, and 2016.
 Following the 2015 season, Collins was a candidate to replace O'Leary as the head coach at UCF, although the position ultimately went to Scott Frost.

 Temple (2017–2018)

-Collins secured his first head coaching job in December 2016 when he was named Matt Rhule's successor at Temple.
+Collins secured his first FBS head coaching job in December 2016 when he was named Matt Rhule's successor at Temple.
 Collins had previously worked alongside Rhule at Albright College and Western Carolina.

-In Collins' first season, Temple went 7–6 and won the 2017 Gasparilla Bowl, the program's first bowl win since 2011 and just its third bowl win overall.
+In Collins' first season, Temple went 7–6 and won the 2017 Gasparilla Bowl, the program's first bowl win since 2011 and just its third bowl win ever.

-In his second season, the Owls started off 0-2 but finished the regular season 8–4 overall and 7–1 in conference play.
+In his second season, the Owls started off 0–2 but finished the regular season 8–4 overall and 7–1 in conference play.
 The Owls qualified for the 2018 Independence Bowl as a result.
 Along the way, Collins surpassed Steve Addazio as the winningest Temple coach over the first two seasons of their tenure at the school.
 He coached Rock Ya-Sin, a second round pick in the 2019 NFL draft.